DanielScholzde/in-memory-db/Readme.md

     - Direct use of Kotlin's powerful collections/streaming API (map/reduce)
     - Parallel reading with many threads is no problem at all
 - Isolation level is always 'Serializable' (highest possible)
-- Database reports may run over hours with no disadvantages (no blocking of other reads/writes to database)
+- Database reports may run over hours with no disadvantages (no blocking of other reads/writes to the database)
-    - Reports are consistent because of 'serializable' isolation level (whole report has exactly one consistent snapshot as source)
+    - Reports are consistent because of 'serializable' isolation level (the whole report has exactly one consistent snapshot as source)
 - Circular dependencies are no problem (even self-references are permitted)
     - Bidirectional mapping is supplied out of the box
 - Immutable datastructures
     - A new database snapshot is created on every change
     - You also get a full history/audit for free with nearly no additional costs!
         - History can be disabled to save memory
-- Content of database is stored as diff files (format: json) to file system
+- Content of the database is stored as diff files (format: json) in the file system
     - Full database content is written asynchronous to filesystem with a customizable interval (tbd.)
-    - All diff files will be appended to data store (no changes are made after write)
+  - All diff files will be appended to a data store (no changes are made after writing)
-- The entire implementation is very small (about 500 LOC), everyone can understand what is going on in a short time
+- The entire implementation is tiny (about 500 LOC), everyone can understand what is going on in a short time
 - Support for all (immutable) data types which can be serialized via kotlinx serialization are permitted (custom serializer can be used)
 - Database migrations are supported through Kotlin's support of default values and kotlinx serializations @SerialName annotation.
 Further changes
-  (structural data changes) can be done via a Kotlin migration script which reads all data of the old database format into memory and transform it to the new database format.
+  (structural data changes) can be done via a Kotlin migration script which reads all data of the old database format into memory and transforms it to the new database format.
 Enhanced support will be available in future releases.
 - The design follows these rules:
     - Little, but understandable code